 are talking about a God who is not a personal God.

-tell this to the seminary admission folks, it would probably wipe out your
+Tell this to the seminary admission folks would be the honorable decision.
+However, it would probably wipe out your

 Yet I cannot honorably suggest that you

 So I guess that I have no suggestions to offer you.
 Sorry.
 You might have to decide whether to take the honorable path and abandon hope for admission, or to lie and gain admission.

 Copyright © 2005 to 2014 by Ontario Consultants on Religious

 Latest update: 2014-OCT-03